Bachelor of Science in Dietetics

 DN A475Advanced Nutrition3

-A minimum of 120 credits is required for this degree, of which 39 credits must be upper-division.
+A minimum of 120 credits is required for the degree, of which 39 credits must be upper-division.

 Program Student Learning Outcomes